Sulfur isotope biogeochemistry: Methods of detection

+Sources of sulfur in plants

 Each year, approximately 0.3 gigatons of elemental sulfur is converted into organic matter by photosynthetic organisms.
 This organic sulfur is allocated into a diversity of compounds such as amino acids – namely cysteine (Cys) and methionine (Met) – proteins, cofactors, antioxidants, sulfate groups, Fe-S centers and secondary metabolites.
 The three main sources of sulfur are atmospheric, soil, and aquatic.

 Most vegetation can acquire sulfur from gaseous atmospheric compounds or various ions either in soil solutions or water bodies.
 Uptake of gaseous and dissolved sulfur compounds apparently occurs with little accompanying isotopic selectivity.
 Dissolved sulfate (SO42-) is considered to be the central pool which is metabolized by microorganisms and plants as most forms of atmospheric sulfur is oxidized into sulfate.
 Atmospheric sulfur is eventually returned to the soil when it is scrubbed from the atmosphere during precipitation or through dryfall.

 Atmosphere

 Many plants acquire sulfur through gaseous atmospheric compounds.
 Leaves of trees have δ34S values lying between those of air and soil, suggesting that there is uptake occurring from atmospheric and soil sources.
-The δ34S values of trees has also been demonstrated to be height dependent with the foliage at the tops of conifers, bull rushes and deciduous trees having δ34S values more reflective of the atmosphere and lower foliage having δ34S values closer to that of soil.
+The δ34S values of trees has also been demonstrated to be height dependent, with the foliage at the tops of conifers, bull rushes and deciduous trees having δ34S values more reflective of the atmosphere and lower foliage having δ34S values closer to that of soil.
 It has been proposed that this is due to upper foliage exerting a canopy action on the lower branches, taking up atmospheric sulfur before it can reach lower levels.
 This is further supported with the epiphytic lichens and mosses having δ34S values close to atmospheric S compounds.
-This occurs due lichen and mosses having no access to soil and relying on the direct uptake of gaseous sulfur, dissolved sulfur through rainfall and dry fall accumulation, providing a cumulative record of atmospheric sulfur isotope composition.
+This occurs due to lichens and mosses having no access to soil and relying on the direct uptake of gaseous sulfur, dissolved sulfur through rainfall and dry fall accumulation, providing a cumulative record of atmospheric sulfur isotope composition.